-- 1. Total Number of Hours (30) - 2.
-A minimum of 27 classroom hours (excludes 681, 684, and 685). - Classroom hours must be taken from courses within the College of Engineering (all departments) and/or College of Arts & Sciences (only MATH, STAT, PHYS, CHEM, BIOL) - A minimum of 24 classroom hours from the Departments of CSCE and ECEN - At least 13 of these 24 hours must be in ECEN.
-At least 6 courses from the CEEN ME student course list. - 3.
-Transfer hours allowed from another institution (6) - Transfer hours must be from a U.S. peer institution; they cannot have been used on a previous degree plan. - Students must send syllabi, transcript, and TAMU course equivalent to the Graduate Office.
-Transfer hours are subject to the approval of the GSC. - 4.
-Undergraduate hours allowed (2 courses or 8 hours) - Only 400 level undergraduate courses can be included on degree plan. - Courses must be from the College of Engineering and/or College of Arts & Sciences as specified in point 2. - 5.
-One hour of seminar is allowed (ECEN/CSCE 681) but is NOT required. - 6.
-Seminar (681), Internship (684), Directed Studies (685) no more than (3) hours allowed (combined). - Research (691) hours are not allowed on an MS non-thesis degree plan. - 7.
-A Final Project Report is required to be submitted to the Graduate Office. - A graded project from any ECEN and CSCE graduate course can be used to fulfill this requirement.
+- Total Number of Hours (30) - A minimum of 27 classroom hours (excludes 681, 684, and 685). - Classroom hours must be taken from courses within the College of Engineering (all departments) and/or College of Arts & Sciences (only MATH, STAT, PHYS, CHEM, BIOL) - A minimum of 24 classroom hours from the Departments of CSCE and ECEN - At least 13 of these 24 hours must be in ECEN.
+At least 6 courses from the CEEN ME student course list. - Transfer hours allowed from another institution (6) - Transfer hours must be from a U.S. peer institution; they cannot have been used on a previous degree plan. - Students must send syllabi, transcript, and TAMU course equivalent to the Graduate Office.
+Transfer hours are subject to the approval of the GSC. - Undergraduate hours allowed (2 courses or 8 hours) - Only 400 level undergraduate courses can be included on degree plan. - Courses must be from the College of Engineering and/or College of Arts & Sciences as specified in point 2. - One hour of seminar is allowed (ECEN/CSCE 681) but is NOT required. - Seminar (681), Internship (684), Directed Studies (685) no more than (3) hours allowed (combined). - Research (691) hours are not allowed on an MS non-thesis degree plan. - \\ A Final Project Report is required to be submitted to the Graduate Office. - A graded project from any ECEN and CSCE graduate course can be used to fulfill this requirement.
 The project requires a grade, the professor's signature, and a completed cover page.
-It must be submitted in the graduating semester; see TEAMS page for submission deadlines and other requirements. - 8.
-Composition of supervisory committee - The Graduate Coordinator will be the chair of all MS non-thesis committees.
-No other committee members are needed.
+It must be submitted in the graduating semester; see TEAMS page for submission deadlines and other requirements. - Composition of supervisory committee - The Graduate Coordinator will be the chair of all MS non-thesis committees.
+No other committee members are needed. - Requirements for the on-campus and distance education degree programs are the same.
+However, oncampus degree programs cannot have more than 50% distance education courses on the degree plan.
+Students are responsible for understanding this policy and submitting degree plans accordingly.
+International students have additional restrictions on distance education courses, in which case they should consult ISSS at the start of their program.